Professional Researchers Tracing YOUR Genealogy

 *Devens (Fort Charles), Ayer, Middlesex and Worchester Counties, MA (base camp)

-*Edwards (Camp Clarence), Bourne, Barstable County, MA (branch camp under Devens, MA) now Fort, part of Massachusetts Militarty Reservation
+Edwards (Camp Clarence), Bourne, Barstable County, MA (base camp)

 *Standish (Camp Myles), Boston, Suffolk County, MA (base camp)